 Sub-Saharan Africa has 60% of the uncultivated arable land in the world and only 5% of the cultivated land is irrigated with modern techniques.
-Agricultural production for most crops is at least 1/3 that of other regions.
-The region’s agribusiness potential is real and the sector’s future growth is critical considering that in the target countries agribusiness represents 30-70% of all direct and indirect employment.
+While yields in all crops are at least 50% below global averages, the sector has considerable potential to lead globally in many sub-sectors.
+The region’s agribusiness potential is real and the sector’s future growth is critical considering that in most African countries agribusiness represents 30-70% of all direct and indirect employment; however, climate change, competitiveness, and access to finance remain the sector's Achilles heel.

 Africa’s consumer landscape is undergoing a re-adjustment.
 The middle income growth expected by many a few years ago has yet to materialize, driving multinationals (“MNCs”) and local companies to right-size and re-strategize.
 Both Asian and Latin American companies faced similar growth patterns over the last two decades, but contrary to their African peers, they successfully focused on the lower segments of the population, i.e. the bulk of the population.
 In fact, one can say these companies democratize the FMCG industry in Asia and Latin America by catering to the bulk of the population with better, safer, affordable products.